tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     curl http://example.com -I
     ```

-    The response header is as follows:

-    ```
-    HTTP/1.1 200 OK
-    Content-Encoding: gzip
-    Accept-Ranges: bytes
-    Cache-Control: max-age=604800
-    Content-Type: text/html
-    Date: Sat, 25 Mar 2017 16:24:59 GMT
-    Etag: "359670651"
-    Expires: Sat, 01 Apr 2017 16:24:59 GMT
-    Last-Modified: Fri, 09 Aug 2013 23:54:35 GMT
-    Server: ECS (rhv/81A7)
-    X-Cache: HIT
-    Content-Length: 606
-    ```

     The header contains the metadata about the response.
 All of this information is transferred to the browser when you make a request to a URL in your browser (that is, when you surf to a web page online), but the browser doesn't show you this information.
-You can see the header information using the Chrome Developer Tools console if you look on the Network tab.
+You can see the header information using the [Chrome Developer Tools console](https://developers.google.com/web/tools/chrome-devtools/console/) if you look on the Network tab.

 3. Now let's specify the method.
 The GET method used by default, but we'll make it explicit here: